Thanks for stopping by.

 Communication is the final step of the scientific method, and I take this step seriously.
 If our science does not become relevant to others, how can we expect to live in a world where nature is understood, valued, and preserved?

-At the University of Vermont, I teach Principles of Wildlife Management (WFB174), Conservation Biology (WFB224), and Field Herpetology (WFB141), Herpetology (WFB 195), and Ecology, Ecosystems, and Environment (NR 103).
+At the University of Vermont, I teach or have taught Principles of Wildlife Management (WFB174), Conservation Biology (WFB224), Field Herpetology (WFB141), Herpetology (WFB 195), and Ecology, Ecosystems, and Environment (NR 103).

 In addition to publishing findings, presenting at meetings, and teaching undergraduate students, I strive to connect science with diverse groups of people, ranging from undergraduate students to policy-makers to children.
 I'm a proud Letters to a Pre-Scientist and Skype-a-Scientist volunteer.